The64thGamer/cheeseepedia/content/ue5wpthbjo25nt7i/old.md

 ## Stages

 This location originally opened on March 24th, 1982, with the [Classic Stage] stage.
 Not much information is known about its stage when it was a ShowBiz Pizza Place, Around 1991/1992, this location underwent [Concept Unification], converting the stage into a Munch's Make-Believe Band stage.
 It would undergo a few changes over the years.
 One of the highlights of this stage which made it unique was that Pasqually's drum had a black background instead of the usual white color.
-On May 12th, 2013, after this store's closure, all 5 of the main bots were sent to the [San Antonio, TX (6874 Ingram Rd)] location before the stage was replaced with a Circle of Lights stage in 2014.
+On May 12th, 2013, after this store's closure, all 5 of the main bots were sent to the [San Antonio, TX (6874 Ingram Dr)] location before the stage was replaced with a Circle of Lights stage in 2014.

 ## History